How and Why We’re Transitioning to a Hybrid Workplace Post-Pandemic

 Allows you to increase your hiring pool.
 By not requiring employees to work in person, companies are able to hire individuals from across the country.
 This brings the possibility for more qualified individuals and top talent to join your business.

 Flexibility greatly benefits the mental health of your employees.
 By giving employees the option to work at the office or in their homes you are creating a workplace that promotes mental health.
+This can be especially beneficial for employees who are trying to take care of their mental health while traveling and changing locations frequently.
 Even before the pandemic, 97% of people felt that having a flexible work schedule could have a big impact on their mental health.

 It is a huge perk for hiring new talent.
 Most business owners know that the best way to bring in the top talent is to offer top-tier benefits.
-In this new post-pandemic world, a flexible remote work policy is going to be a dealbreaker for a lot of potential employees.
+And while it's never a bad idea to have a new hire welcome kit for new employees, in this new post-pandemic world, the greatest gift for new hires is a flexible remote work policy.
 In fact, only 3% of people surveyed said they want to return to an office full-time.

 It can help keep overhead costs down while getting the benefits from in-office work.
 If you are an ever-growing company like us, there’s a chance you may outgrow your office space.
 We did before the pandemic, which meant that in addition to our own office building we had to rent office space so all of our employees could have a place to comfortably work.
 Now, with a hybrid workplace, we can revert back to our single-office setup and cut down on those costs while still providing an office for those employees that would like to come into the office.